apelegri/wechat-mini-program-wiki/README.md

 The registration process is really tough and even more if you don’t have any experience with the pleasure of Chinese administrative world.
 WeChat verification process will be recurrent all along your path to register, keep calm.

-From the registration of a Wechat mini-program to the development release you need to go through these steps:
+From WeChat mini-program registrationto the development release you need to go through these steps:

 - [Create an account](https://mp.weixin.qq.com) on WeChat.
 - **Pick the right type of application** and go through the registration process.